USDA-ARS-GBRU/itsxpress/README.rst

 common practice to trim off the conserved (SSU, 5,8S or LSU) regions. `Bengtsson-Palme et al. (2013)`_ published software the software package ITSx_ to do this.

-ITSxpress is designed to support the calling of exact sequence variants rather than OTUs_.
+ITSxpress is designed to support the calling of exact amplicon sequence variants (ASVs) rather than OTUs_.
 This newer method of sequence error-correction requires quality score data from each sequence, so each input sequence must be trimmed.
-ITSXpress makes this possible by taking FASTQ data, de-replicating the sequences then identifying the start and stop sites using HMMSearch.
+ITSXpress makes this possible by taking FASTQ data, de-replicating the sequences with Vsearch then identifying the start and stop sites using HMMER hmmsearch.
 Results are parsed and the trimmed files are returned.
-The ITS 1, ITS2 or the entire ITS region including the 5.8s rRNA gene can be selected.
-ITSxpress uses the hmm model from ITSx so results are comparable.
+The ITS1, ITS2 or the entire ITS region including the 5.8s rRNA gene can be selected.
+ITSxpress uses the hmm models from ITSx so results are comparable.

 ITSxpress is also a QIIME2 plugin.
 Starting from version 2.0.0 of ITSxpress, the QIIME2 plugin is included with the command line version of ITSxpress.
 The installation method will be slightly different depending on whether